continuouspipe/continuouspipe/documentation/content/configuration/bitbucket-integration.md

 ![](/images/configuration/bitbucket-grant-access-popup.png)

-You are now all set and the BitBucket integration is configured for your account.
+You are now all set and the Bitbucket integration is configured for your account.